Your drinking habits will become the focal point of a 3rd offense Michigan DUI case.

-We need to be crystal clear about one thing here: in almost every DUI case, what happens to the person closely, if not exactly, follows the recommendation of the PSIR sent to the Judge by the probation officer.
+We need to be crystal clear about one thing here: In almost every DUI case, what happens to the person will closely - if not exactly - follow the recommendation of the PSIR sent to the Judge by the probation officer.

-If you’ve had prior DUI’s, then you know the Judge followed whatever the recommendation was in your prior cases, if not exactly to the letter, pretty darn close to it.
+If you’ve had prior DUI’s, then you know the Judges in your previous cases followed whatever the recommendation was in your prior cases, if not exactly to the letter, then pretty darn close to it.

-Knowing how an alcohol problem develops, and how it is diagnosed and treated is so important, the courts will send you to outside experts for help.
+Knowing how an alcohol problem develops, and how it is diagnosed and treated is so important that the courts will send you to outside experts for help.
 Whatever counseling or treatment you get, it will be from a clinician who speaks a special language.

 We do, and we will help you.
 We’ll make sure you don’t get steamrolled into all kinds of burdensome and unhelpful rehab and treatment.

-Instead, we can help you get into something that's a good fit for you and your life, rather than getting sent to (and paying for) unnecessary counseling or unhelpful rehab.
+Instead, we can help you get into something that's a good fit for you and your life, rather than getting sent to (and paying for) unnecessary counseling or unhelpful treatment.

-As I noted, the contemporary protocol is to direct a person to the kind of “help” that is right for them.
-There are still some older counselors who are dyed-in-the-wool advocates of one particular recovery method over all others.
-That’s an outdated approach that is thankfully becoming extinct.
+As we noted, the contemporary protocol is to direct a person to the kind of “help” that is right for them.
+There are still some older counselors who are dyed-in-the-wool advocates of one particular recovery method over all others, but that’s an outdated approach that is thankfully becoming extinct.

 The better way to help someone is to get him or her into something that actually works, and that they don’t hate.

 When a person has a 3rd offense DUI case, the key question is how his or her relationship to alcohol is going to be perceived and treated.
-We know it begins with the legal and practical notion that it has grown troublesome.
-The law requires that any 2nd or 3rd offender be sent for counseling and/or treatment.
+We know it begins with the legal and practical notion that it has grown troublesome, because he law requires that any 2nd or 3rd offender be sent for counseling and/or treatment.